U.S. flag

 Medicaid and CHIP Managed Care Reporting

 The May 2016 Medicaid and CHIP managed care final rule strengthened the federal oversight of state managed care programs in several ways, one of which was to create new reporting requirements for states on their managed care programs and operations.
-CMS has developed reporting templates for each of the following reports: the Annual Program Oversight Report required in 42 CFR § 438.66(e), the Medical Loss Ratio (MLR) Summary Report required in 42 CFR § 438.74(a), and the Access Standards Report required in 42 CFR § 438.207(d) and (e).
+CMS has developed reporting templates for each of the following reports: the Managed Care Program Annual Report (MCPAR) required in 42 CFR § 438.66(e), the Medical Loss Ratio (MLR) Summary Report required in 42 CFR § 438.74(a), and the Access Standards Report required in 42 CFR § 438.207(d) and (e).
 Information on each report can be found below, including the reporting templates.

 CMS is also creating a web-based reporting portal for these reports, thereby creating a single submission process and repository for all state reporting requirements related to managed care.
 The portal will be part of the existing Medicaid Data Collection Tool (MDCT) in a separate module called Managed Care Reporting (MDCT MCR).
 More information about MDCT-Managed Care Reporting can be found below.